top of page

 She graduated from the program after six months and resumed her studies, going to a private school in English, she also studied French and travelled to Quebec in Grade 12.
 She won the French Award on graduation, as well as the Spirit Award, and a scholarship to the school of her choice.
 She took a gap year after Grade 12 where she worked for the Montreux Clinic as a care worker, now helping other anorexic and bulimic patients.
 What she really wanted to do was become a nutritionist herself, so she could help those suffering from eating disorders.

 Emily was accepted into Trinity Western University, and moved to the mainland, where she studied as a Psychology Major for three years.
 The Headley family then moved from Vancouver Island to the mainland when she was twenty, to their country home, that was affectionately called the Headley Homestead.
-Eventually her two younger brothers and sisters married and there were thirteen grandchildren.
+Eventually her two younger brothers and younger sister married and there were thirteen grandchildren.
 Her younger sister lives in Calgary; her brothers live in Maple Ridge and Campbell River with their families.

 Emily finished her nutrition studies at Bastyr University in Seattle Washington, where she received her Bachelor of Science in Nutrition.
 She was hired out of university to work at The Center for Counselling as an eating disorder nutritionist.